roinaveiro/corrupting_hmms/illustrative_testing/README.txt

-Illustrative experiments and supplementary material results and plots
+Illustrative testing and supplementary material results and plots